verhas/jamal/README.md

 {@define b=92}{#define c={`a}{b}}{@define a=14}{c}
 ```

-This built-in "ident" can be used many times in case the evalutation of a macro has to be postponed multiple times.
+This built-in "ident" can be used many times in case the evaluation of a macro has to be postponed multiple times.
 You
 can have

 ```jam